Precision-Varying Prediction (PVP): Robustifying ASR systems against adversarial attacks: Experiments and Results

-\textbf{Experimental Setup:} We randomly selected $100$ benign samples and generated corresponding AEs with both attacks, running $4{,}000$ optimization iterations per sample.
-For each sample, we assigned a distinct adversarial target transcript randomly drawn from LibriSpeech, ensuring that no two samples share the same target transcription.
-Psychoacoustic AEs were initialized from the C\&W-generated examples, thus beginning from inputs that already fooled the ASR model.
-This procedure resulted in $100$ AEs per attack, or $200$ per model.
-Attack success was quantified using the WER and SER between the ASR output and the target transcript, where lower scores indicate stronger attacks and a score of zero denotes perfect success.
-We also measured the perceptual distortion of each AE using the $\text{SNR}_{seg}$ in \si{\decibel}, where higher values correspond to less perceptible noise.
-To evaluate adversarial robustness, we tested whether the adversarial effect persists under changes of inference precision, following the cross-precision and stochastic precision settings defined in Sec.~\ref{sec:variation_precision}; in this case, stochastic precision results are averaged over $10$ trials.
+\textbf{Experimental Setup:} We randomly selected $100$ benign samples from the LibriSpeech test-clean dataset and $100$ samples from the Mozilla Common Voice test set.
+For LibriSpeech, we generated corresponding AEs using both the C\&W and psychoacoustic attacks, whereas for Common Voice, we generated AEs using the C\&W attack.
+In all cases, we ran $4{,}000$ optimization iterations per sample.
+For each sample, a distinct adversarial target transcript was randomly drawn from the respective dataset, ensuring that no two samples shared the same target transcription.
+Psychoacoustic AEs were initialized from the C\&W-generated examples, beginning from inputs that already fooled the respective ASR model.
+Attack success was quantified using the WER and SER between the ASR output and the target transcript, where a score of zero denotes perfect success.
+Perceptual distortion was measured via the $\text{SNR}_{seg}$, where higher values correspond to less perceptible noise.
+To evaluate adversarial robustness, we tested whether the adversarial effect persists under changes in inference precision, tracking attack degradation across the cross-precision and stochastic-precision settings.

-\textbf{Results:} When attack generation and evaluation were performed with the same precision, the WER and SER remained near zero, confirming highly successful attacks (Tab.~\ref{tab:attack_precision}).
-The measured $\text{SNR}_{seg}$ values (in \si{\decibel}) are consistent with those reported by \cite{pizzi_2026_CSL} and remain high for all ASR models, indicating low perceptual distortion of the adversarial perturbations.
-However, changing the inference precision (either deterministically or randomly) consistently increased both the WER and SER, indicating that adversarial effectiveness degrades when the numerical precision during inference differs from that used during attack generation.
-This trend holds across architectures and attack types, suggesting that precision variability introduces a form of adversarial robustness.
+\textbf{Results:} When attack generation and evaluation were performed with matching precision, the WER and SER remained near zero, confirming highly successful attacks across both English (Tab.~\ref{tab:attack_precision}) and German (Tab.~\ref{tab:attack_precision_ge}) benchmarks.
+The measured $\text{SNR}_{seg}$ values remain consistently high for all ASR models, indicating low perceptual distortion of the adversarial examples (values consistent with those reported by \cite{pizzi_2026_CSL}).
+However, changing the inference precision (either deterministically or randomly) consistently increased both the WER and SER across all evaluated architectures.
+Notably, models trained under the BF16 format tend to exhibit the highest adversarial robustness under a precision mismatch.
+Because BF16 preserves the wide dynamic range of FP32 with significantly reduced fraction precision, adversarial perturbations optimized to exploit this numerical spacing become unstable when forced to infer within the finer precision grids of FP16 or FP32.
+These empirical outcomes hold across both benchmarks, reinforcing our conclusion that precision-induced instability provides a reliable, language-agnostic layer of adversarial robustness.